Showing posts with label Events. Show all posts

 Witness A Millionaire's Creation During the Comstock Load Mining Boom and Enjoy Beautiful Grounds at Bowers Mansion Regional Park

-Bower's Mansion Regional Park website
+Bower's Mansion Tours

-If you would like to take a trip back in history and walk in the shoes of past millionaires Eilley & Sandy Bowers, that can easily be achieved with a guided tour offered seasonally, usually from Memorial Day through Nevada Day.
-I have yet to take it, but from what I've researched, everyone has been loving the tour, led by people who tell the story of the mansion in an entertaining manner (such as the person in the walk-through video tour below).
+I have yet to take it, but from what I've researched, it's popular and led by people who tell the story of the mansion in an entertaining manner (such as the person in the walk-through video tour below).

-The park usually hosts special events like Programs on the Porch (free live music), the Civil War event, & more under normal circumstances.
+The park usually hosts special events like Programs on the Porch (free live music), a Civil War event, & more.

 Notes

--There are plenty of picnic tables with BBQ grills that are spread throughout the park on a first come, first-served basis
+-Plenty of day-use picnic tables with BBQ grills available on a first-come, first-served basis

--There are two play (partially shaded) structures on each end of the park
+-Two partially shaded play structures are situated at each end of the park

--There's a trail behind the mansion leading to great views of Washoe Lake and the Bowers family cemetery.
-Up some stairs and less than 5 minutes up
+-A trail behind the mansion leads to stunning views of Washoe Lake and the Bower family cemetery, accessible via a short dirt trail with stairs (less than 5 minutes)

--The swimming pool always keeps a lane open for lap swimmers.
-There's a shallow toddler pool for wading.
-Spring board, easy entry ladders and hydraulic lift available.
+-The swimming pool keeps a lane open for lap swimmers, and there’s a new gated splash pad for toddlers with easy entry ladders and a hydraulic lift

--Great shade in the summer
+-Great shade during summer

--Davis Creek Regional Park is only a couple of minutes away and is family friendly, with trails ranging from easy to difficult, camping grounds, picnic areas, and a place to fish when water is abundant.
+-Davis Creek Regional Park is just a couple of minutes away, offering family-friendly trails (ranging from easy to difficult), camping grounds, picnic areas, and fishing spots when water levels permit

--I love taking my kids to the Chocolate Nugget Factory after a long day of fun and exercise just down the street, about 3–5 min. away
+-I love taking my kids to the Chocolate Nugget Factory for ice cream sundaes and treats after a fun-filled day, only about 5 minutes down the street

--The park is surrounded by farmlands.
-You can easily drive around and find lots of farm animals to look at.
+-The park is surrounded by farmlands, making it easy to drive around Washoe Lake and spot various farm animals

--flushable toilets available
+-Flushable toilets available